skumlos/bkm-68x-simple/README.md

 The analog section buffers the video by an THS7374 (with the LPF disabled!) and throws those through an ADG1611 (or compatible) switch, working via the VIDEO_OE_X signal from the FPGA.
 The Y/G signal is first routed through an ISL4089 which strips the sync part (if needed) from the signal to avoid too bright picture in YPbPr and SoG signals.
+This is however only done if the input is YPbPr at 480p and below and for RGsB signals.
+In version 1.1 of the software, this can be switched by turning aperture on.
+This might be removed later though, as this is somewhat for testing.

 The sync signal is separated through an ISL59885 with a color filter in front (as per the datasheet), and the signal to be separated (external or Y signal) is chosen via